 - 1 tsp ground black pepper

 - 1/2 tsp chili powder

 - toppings of choice: avocado, tortilla chips, sour cream, tomatoes, etc

 - In the bottom of your slow cooker, place chicken.

 - Add in the onion, garlic, chicken broth, beans, corn, salt, pepper, cumin, oregano, chili powder, and cayenne pepper.

-- Place lid on top of slow cooker and cook low for 6-8 hours, or high for about 4 hours.
+- Place lid on slow cooker and cook on low for about 6-8 hours, or high for about 4 hours.

 - Remove chicken and shred.
-Return to slow cooker.
+Return it to slow cooker.

 - Add in the cream cheese and heavy whipping cream.

-- Allow to cook for an additional 30 minutes, stirring well to incorporate.
+- Allow to cook an additional 30 minutes, stirring well to incorporate.

 Recipe adapted from: The Chunky Chef